2024 a positive year for Waste-to-Energy, the Industry Barometer says

 Drawing on a survey of more than 500 WtE plant operators and 700 industry stakeholders across the world, the report highlights critical trends, achievements, and barriers within the sector.

+The findings reveal growing optimism among WtE plant operators.
 Gate fees are projected to increase, particularly in Germany, where the introduction of a CO₂ levy in January 2024 has intensified costs for WtE plants.
 Simultaneously, 95% of plant operators rated their current business situation as “good” or “satisfactory,” highlighting the sector’s resilience under growing pressures.

-The report underscores significant barriers to advancing carbon management technologies, including high investment costs, inadequate regulatory frameworks, and infrastructure challenges such as the lack of CO₂ transport pipelines.
+The report additionally underscores significant barriers to advancing carbon management technologies, including high investment costs, inadequate regulatory frameworks, and infrastructure challenges such as the lack of CO₂ transport pipelines.

-Although 61% of operators are discussing carbon capture projects, only 14% have taken decisive steps toward implementation.
 Many industry participants view carbon management as vital for achieving the EU’s net-zero emissions targets, but progress remains slow.
 Operators stress the urgent need for financial incentives and legal clarity to advance carbon capture and contribute to the EU’s net-zero goals.

 Globally, Europe remains the most significant market for WtE technologies, but the focus has shifted toward maintenance and modernisation of aging infrastructure rather than new constructions.